peka01/helpdoc/ntr-test/docs/en/user-management.md

 ## Tips for administrators

-### Manage punch cards smartly
+### Manage punch cards in a smart way
 - **Set clear rules**: Decide how many cards different users should have
 - **Keep track**: See who is using their cards quickly
-- **Hand out regularly**: Consider handing out cards regularly instead of all at once
+- **Hand out regularly**: Consider handing out the cards regularly instead of all at once

 ### Communicate with users
 - **Explain how it works**: Make sure users understand the voucher system
-- **Clear rules**: Clearly explain when and how cards can be used
+- **Clear rules**: Explain clearly when and how the cards can be used
-- **Be accessible**: Answer questions about cards and the platform
+- **Be accessible**: Answer questions about the cards and the platform

 ### Manage efficiently
 - **Large groups**: Too many users, create them in groups
 - **Check regularly**: Check users and cards regularly
-- **Save important info**: Keep track of important user data
+- **Save important information**: Keep track of important user data

 ## Troubleshooting

 ### Common problems
 **User cannot log in**
 - Check that the email address is correct
-- Make sure the user has not been deleted
+- Check that the user has not been deleted

 **Clipcards are not displayed correctly**
-- Refresh the page to see latest changes
+- Refresh the page to see the latest changes
 - Check that you have the correct permissions

 **Cannot create user**